skopylov58/java-extended-result-monad/README.md

     ErrCause <|-- SimpleCause
     ErrCause <|-- ExceptionCause
     ErrCause <|-- FilteredCause
-    ErrCause <|-- HttpResponseCause
+    ErrCause <|-- HttpErrorCause

-    note for ErrCause "Just marker interface, does not have methods"
+    note for ErrCause "Just marker interface, does not have any methods"

     class XResult~T~ {
         <<abstract>>